-Information Technology improves patient care and increases privacy, informatics expert saysFebruary 7th, 2013 in Health /
+Information Technology improves patient care and increases privacy, informatics expert saysFebruary 7, 2013 in Medicine & Health / Health

 The federal government invested more than $25 billion in health information technology (IT) as a result of the American Reinvestment and Recovery Act; yet, little is known about how IT applications improve patient safety and protect their privacy.
 Now, a University of Missouri nursing informatics expert suggests that sophisticated IT leads to more robust and integrated communication strategies among clinical staff, which allows staff to more efficiently coordinate care and better protect patient privacy.